-It is difficult to accurately measure how many male Brighton & Hove residents are gay or bisexual as there is no census of the city where a question about sexual orientation is asked.
-Of the 138,000 men living in Brighton & Hove, it is thought that at least one in ten (10%) (n=14,000) are likely to be MSM - this is higher than the estimated 3.4% of men for England overall.
-This estimate is supported by other sources of information such as data from the geosocial networking app, Grindr, which reports 20,000 unique monthly male users in Brighton and the surrounding area.
+It is difficult to accurately measure how many men residing in Brighton & Hove are gay or bisexual as there is no census of the city where a question about sexual orientation is asked.
+Of the 142,500 men living in Brighton & Hove, it is thought that at least one in ten (10%) (n=14,000) are likely to be MSM - this is higher than the estimated 3.4% of men for England overall.
+This estimate is supported by other sources of information such as data from the geosocial networking app, Grindr, who report 20,000 unique monthly male users in Brighton and the surrounding area.